DmitryEfimenko/ssr-with-i18n/article/part-2.md

 ## 💪️ Part 2 of 6: Adding SSR to the App

 Angular CLI is amazing!
 In particular, its schematics feature allows us to add new capabilities to the app using a simple command.
-In this case, we'll run the following command to add SSR capabilities:
+In this case, we'll run the following command to add SSR capabilities.

 ```
 ng add @nguniversal/express-engine --clientProject ssr-with-i18n